 I walked over for a closer inspection of this wonderful machine.
-It looked in great condition (see pic below), and as I marvelled at finding this piece of equipment in a run-down side street in Vietnam, I spotted in a hidden dusty corner of the shop a stack of old 45s.
+It looked in great condition (see pic below), and as I marveled at finding this piece of equipment in a run-down side street in Vietnam, I spotted in a hidden corner of the shop a stack of old 45’s.
 Score.
 With my interest peaked I flicked through the records to see what I could find, finally settling on an interestingly titled 45 by 1910 Fruitgum Company called 1,2,3 Red Light.
-I’d never heard of it but as it had an Asian-inspired sleeve due to the fact it was released by Buddah Records, I thought I’d buy it as a memorial of my time in Vietnam.
+I’d never heard of it but as it had an Asian-inspired sleeve and was released by Buddah Records, I thought I’d buy it as a souvenir of my time in Vietnam.

 The Seed Is Planted…

-This chance encounter made me think that while I’m out here, I might be able to hunt down some people to use as Vinyl Chapters for the website.
-Obviously I was in Vietnam to relax, take in the sights and sounds, but I thought if the chance came along I’d take it.
-I was leaving the city that evening, and as I wouldn’t be in another major city until the end of my trip, I decided to go with the flow and enjoy the travelling until I arrived in Hanoi.
+This chance encounter made me think; whilst I was out there, I might be able to hunt down people to use as ‘Vinyl Chapters’ for the website.
+Obviously, I was in Vietnam to relax and take in the sights, but I thought if the chance came along, I’d take it.
+I was leaving Ho Chi Minh that evening, and wouldn’t be in another major city until the end of my trip so decided to go with the flow and enjoy traveling until arriving in Hanoi.

 The Hunt Begins

-I checked the address on Google maps and, as it was only 10 minutes walk from my hotel, I thought it was worth a try anyway.
+I checked the address on Google maps and, as it was only 10 minutes walk from my hotel, thought it was worth a try anyway.
 The second was a record store called Quang’s Records.
-This was the only actual record store I could find on the Internet in Hanoi, with the first line of text on the site actually saying ‘finding vinyl in Hanoi isn’t easy by any stretch’.
-Quang’s was about half an hours walk away, but actually on the way to Fox DVD, so I could kill two birds with one stone.
+This was the only actual record store I could find via the Internet in Hanoi, with the first line of text actually saying ‘finding vinyl in Hanoi isn’t easy by any stretch’.
+Quang’s was about half an hour’s walk away, but actually on the way to Fox DVD.
+I could kill two birds with one stone.
 I checked if my girlfriend wanted anything before I left, then headed out on my vinyl adventure.

 With Google maps in hand, the area where Fox DVD should have been was easy to find.
 Unfortunately, it wasn’t there.
-This wasn’t a major surprise to me considering the age of the message I’d found, but I was still a little disappointed.
-But whilst looking for the DVD shop, down a little side street off the road where it should have been, I found a place called Long Play Bar.
+This wasn’t a major surprise to me considering the age of the post I’d found, but I was still a little disappointed.
+But whilst looking for the DVD shop, down a little side street off the road where it should have been I found a place called Long Play Bar.

 Just like Fox DVD, it was nowhere to be seen.
 I checked the building it was supposed to be in and it clearly wasn’t there.
-So I checked my phone again to make sure I’d got everything right; the address was right for sure, but as I scrolled down to the bottom of the page, I read the following sentence and my heart sank:
+I checked my phone again to make sure I’d got everything right; the address was right for sure, but as I scrolled down to the bottom of the page I read the following sentence and my heart sank:

 Never Give Up

-As I sat there soaking up the air-con and sipping on a ridiculously strong iced coffee, I all but gave up on finding someone to do a Vinyl Chapter.
+As I sat there soaking up the air-con and sipping on a ridiculously strong iced coffee, I all but gave up on finding someone to interview for Vinyl Chapters.
 Then, out of nowhere, a song came on the café radio: Don’t Speak by No Doubt.
-This was a track from the album Tragic Kingdom, and was one of the very first records I bought for myself when I was young with my paper-round money.
+This was a track from the album Tragic Kingdom and was one of the very first records I bought when I was young with my paper-round money.
 I took this as a sign from the vinyl gods that I must continue my search.
-With a revitalised hunger due to the music (or more likely because of the huge caffeine hit) I paid my bill and headed back towards Long Play Bar to see if it was open yet.
+With a revitalised hunger (and a huge caffeine hit) I paid my bill and headed back towards Long Play Bar to see if it was open yet.